Stroke: Cause, Diagnosis, and Treatment

 Caused by brain bleeds or leaks, this type requires different treatments:

-• Drugs : Medications are used to form blood clots, lower blood and brain pressure, prevent seizures, and avoid blood vessel constriction.
+• Drugs: Medications are used to form blood clots, lower blood and brain pressure, prevent seizures, and avoid blood vessel constriction.

-• Coiling : A tube inserts a coil into the weakened artery section to block blood flow and reduce bleeding.
+• Coiling: A tube inserts a coil into the weakened artery section to block blood flow and reduce bleeding.

-• Clamping : A clip is placed at the aneurysm's base to prevent further bleeding.
+• Clamping: A clip is placed at the aneurysm's base to prevent further bleeding.

-• Surgery : If an aneurysm has burst, surgery may be needed to clip it and stop bleeding.
+• Surgery: If an aneurysm has burst, surgery may be needed to clip it and stop bleeding.
 A craniotomy might be performed to relieve brain pressure.

-Medicover Hospital in India is highlighted for its excellence in best brain stroke treatment, with a team of top doctors facilitating speedy recovery for patients.
+Medicover Hospital in India is highlighted for its excellence in the best brain stroke treatment, with a team of top doctors facilitating speedy recovery for patients.

 Preventions to Avoid Having a Stroke